wolfsonliu/bioscript/README.md

 # bioawklet
-small awk code used in bioinformatics
+small code used in bioinformatics